lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 }
 {{< /highlight >}}

-In our example .tile will darken and very slightly scale up across the first half of the animation over a period of 1s (as defined in the animation property on .tile).
-Any number of percentages can be added between 0% and 100%.
+In our example <code>.tile</code> will darken and very slightly scale up across the first half of the animation over a period of 1s, as defined in the animation property on <code>.tile</code>.
+Notice that any number of percentages can be added between 0% and 100%.

+### Browser prefixes

 Unfortunately in production it’s still necessary to include -moz and -webkit vendor prefixes in the following manner:

 {{< highlight scss >}}
-@-webkit-keyframes {
+@-webkit-keyframes pulse {
   // Animations.
 }

-@-moz-keyframes{
+@-moz-keyframes pulse {
   // Animations.
 }
 {{< /highlight >}}